 Mind Body Flow Yoga was more than just a yoga studio.
 It was a spiritual sanctuary.
 I received love and positive energy in that room similar to a place of worship.
 No matter what the lesson of the day was, it resonated with me.
 It was as if, Marina was speaking directly to me.
 She gave me hope and clarity and pushed me out of my comfort zone.

 To make matters worse, right before Thanksgiving of 2018, I found out my job of 22 years was being terminated.
-I had been able to make the bold stance of ending my marriage with the confidence that no matter what happened, even with my husband taking financial control of our life savings, I would be able to take care of myself and my children because I had a good job.
+I had been able to make the bold stance of ending my marriage with the confidence that no matter what happened with my divorce, I would be able to take care of myself and my children because I had a good job.

 I’m regaining my life.
 I have recently gone back to school.
 An opportunity that presented itself which I never would have considered if I were still working at my old job.
 I was in the process of transitioning my career since my children are grown and I was ready for something new.
 If I had lost my job before leaving my husband, I never would have had the courage to leave an unfulfilling marriage.

 Unbelievable miracles have occurred for me every step of this journey.
 Yes, my brother died, but because of him, I found my voice to speak up for myself.
 My family and friends rallied with me to put a stop to the tyranny in my life.
 I have become connected with my community like never before.
 There has been a sense of justice in the midst of so many injustices.
 The universe has been speaking to me loud and clear about the path it expects me to take and I am listening.

 *If you have any medical concerns, talk with your doctor before practicing yoga.